loshadki/whichmacshouldibuy/content/_index.md

 ## Do you want to ask a community?

-Many people ask on forums (including Reddit) which mac they should get.
+Many people ask on forums (including {{< fa fab reddit-alien >}} Reddit) which Mac they should get.
 But most of them never mention what they are going to use it for.
 If you are planning to ask, make sure to start with a description of what you plan to do with this Mac.
 Are you a gamer, software developer, designer, or just planning to use it for web browsing?